tesseract-robotics/tesseract_docs/_source/core/packages/tesseract_geometry_doc.rst

    ..
 Note::

-      This should be the same as a mesh, but when interperated as the collision object it will be encoded as a signed distance field.
+      This should be the same as a mesh, but when interpreted as the collision object it will be encoded as a signed distance field.

    .. rli:: https://raw.githubusercontent.com/steviedale/tesseract/update/tesseract_documentation/tesseract_geometry/examples/create_geometries_example.cpp
       :language: c++